jasonjlock/node-env/README.md

 docker-compose up
 ```

-this starts a Nginx and a Node.js containers.
+this starts Nginx and Node.js containers.
 Nginx is reverser proxy
 passing requests to the Node.js server.

 ## What Next